 On the application form, when you list other persons you live with, be sure to check off yes or no if you share food with the people sharing your apartment or home.
 You should only have to provide proof of your situation if the information you provide looks questionable to your case manager.
-See What if I am having trouble getting all the proofs, or the proofs get to DTA late?
+See What if DTA questions the proofs I sent them?.
 The fact that you do not have money to buy food is not questionable if you are getting food from food pantries or borrowing money for food until you get benefits.

-Jane and Steve are roommates who share an apartment.
+Example 1: Jane and Steve are roommates who share an apartment.
 Both have jobs, Jane works part-time.
-They occasionally eat a meal together, but they buy, prepare and consume the majority of their food (more than 11 meals a week) separately.
+They occasionally share a meal together, but they buy, prepare and consume the majority of their food (more than half their weekly food) separately.
 Jane and Steve can be separate SNAP households.
 Even if they share a bedroom—unless they are legally married—they can be separate SNAP households.

-Sally is a single mother with one child.
+Example 2: Sally is a single mother with one child.
 She is 25 years old and shares an apartment with her sister.
-Sally pays half of the rent and she purchases and prepares most of her own food for herself and her child.
-She uses her sister’s kitchen.
-Sally can be a separate SNAP household.
+Sally pays half of the rent.
+She purchases and prepares most of her own food for herself and her child even though she uses her sister’s kitchen.
+Sally and her child can be a separate SNAP household.

-If you buy and prepare most of your food yourself, it is usually better to get your own SNAP benefits.
-The amount you get will be higher than if your allotment is part of another SNAP household.
+- If you buy and prepare most of your food yourself, it is usually better to get your own SNAP benefits.
+The amount you get will be higher than if your SNAP benefit is included in another SNAP household.
 It also means that you cannot be cut off or denied if the other person does not comply with program rules.
 106 C.M.R.§ 361.200(A).
-See Who cannot be a separate SNAP household?

-- Battered woman who moves to DV shelter can be own SNAP household even if still part of SNAP grant of abuser.
-Transitions Hotline Q &A (May 2012).
+- Battered woman who moves to a domestic violence shelter can be own SNAP household even if still part of the SNAP household she fled from.
+Transitions Hotline Q &A (May 2012)

-- Roommate subletting need not get "shared housing verification form” filled out; roommates can be separate households without verification unless questionable.
-Transitions Hotline Q&A(July 2007).
+- Roommate subletting not required to get a “shared housing verification form” filled out; roommates can be separate households without verification unless questionable.
+Transitions Hotline Q&A, (July 2007)

-- DTA clarifies the majority of meals concept in a Bay State CAP mailing to SSI recipients living with others but preparing most meals separately as follows: “most means 11 or more meals per week."
-Field Operations (F.O.)
+- DTA clarifies the majority of meals concept in a Bay State CAP mailing to SSI recipients living with others but preparing most meals separately, as follows: “most means 11 or more meals per week.”
+F.O.
 Memo 2005-50, Attachment B (Oct.
 3, 2005).